a-synchronous/rubico/TRANSDUCERS.md

 <br />

 By default, `concat` is the last step of a transforming operation.
-If functionality for this step is required beyond the default, `reduce` is another viable catalyst for rubico's transducer API.
+If functionality for this step is required beyond the default, `reduce` is another viable provider of rubico's transducer API.
 The only difference between `reduce` and `transform` is you must provide the final concatenation step for `reduce`, while concatenation is inferred by `transform`.

 Further reading:
  * https://tgvashworth.com/2014/08/31/csp-and-transducers.html